• Home

 Master R by Comparing with SAS Overview (Join Us)

 This section provides a comprehensive overview and review of the similarities and differences between SAS and R so that organizations can make more informed decisions in their SAS to R migration plans and vision.
+At least 10 top pharma companies and regulatory agencies that make up the R Consortium along with CDISC have adapted R!

 R is a powerful programming language that is cost effective (at least 40%) , reliable and custom built!
 R is both challenging and creative since R packages are similar to putting the hundreds of pieces together in a jigsaw puzzle.
 R is extensively used in public health projects, healthcare economics, exploratory/scientific analysis, trend identification, generation of Plots/Graphs, specific Stat analysis, and machine learning.
 See pharmaverse section for gxp validation.